Best Ryokan Near Nagoya 2026: Gero, Yunoyama & Gamagori — A Local’s Complete Guide

 The Gamagori onsen district (蒲郡温泉郷), on Aichi Prefecture’s Mikawa Bay coast, is actually four separate onsen towns: Gamagori Onsen, Mitani Onsen, Nishiura Onsen, and Katahara Onsen.
 The shared identity is seafood and sunsets.
 If you have already done a mountain onsen elsewhere, this is the coastal contrast.

-1. Gamagori Prince Hotel (蒲郡プリンスホテル)
+1. Gamagori Classic Hotel (蒲郡クラシックホテル)

 - Price range: ¥28,000-65,000

-- Rooms: 73 rooms overlooking Mikawa Bay
+- Rooms: About 27 rooms overlooking Mikawa Bay

 - Cuisine: French and Japanese menus built around Mikawa Bay seafood